Introduction

 📑 References

-This episode reflects public documents and reporting as of January 2026.
+This episode reflects public documents and reporting as of January 2026, with the corridor pincer analysis (Iran, Pakistan-Taliban, INSTC) reflecting developments to March 2026.
 The evidence pack prioritises primary sources, treaty records, doctrine documents, government releases, and infrastructure documentation.
+Live updates are tracked in the Ep 0 Dossier.
 Interpretation is explicitly marked and constrained to what the cited record supports.

 These sources are provided for verification, study and context.
 They represent diverse perspectives and are offered as reference points, not as doctrinal positions.